weiran-aitech/shift_schedule/README.md

    - No nurse works more than 40 hours in 7-day period.
    - Number of shifts are evenly assigned to nurses.
    - Each nurse has at least one day off in the 7-day period.
-   - Nurse01 and Nurse02 do not work on the same shift.
+   - Nurse01 and Nurse02 do not work on the same shift simultaneously.
-   - Arrange AssistantNurse1 to work simultaneously with SeniorNurse1 as much as possible
+   - Arrange AssistantNurse1 to work with SeniorNurse1 simultaneously as much as possible

 Software solution:
 ![image](https://user-images.githubusercontent.com/84350533/215545886-3eb0e683-f04e-432d-93f5-15e03530c239.png)